imperionite/ghg-scout/RUNNING.md

 This tool is designed to be lightweight, educational, and locally relevant — supporting GHG emissions awareness and its climate change impact and reporting at the grassroots level.

+This section provides a list of the common CLI commands used during the entire development process.

 ---

 ## CLI Commands